MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-configure.md

 - **Azure AD out-of-box role memberships**: Use if a user is a potential high impact user (PHIU) and they have an alert.
 You will see the following:

-   - If an alert is generated for a user that has been identified as a PHIU, then the alert is displayed in the **Risk factors**”** column in the Alerts dashboard.
+   - If an alert is generated for a user that has been identified as a potential high impact user (PHIU), then the alert is displayed in the **Risk factors**”** column in the Alerts dashboard.
 You will then be able to filter for this risk factor.

-    - For an alert or case for a user that has been identified as a PHIU, then the alert will be highlighted in the **User details** section in the alert.
+    - For an alert or case for a user that has been identified as a potential high impact user (PHIU), then the alert will be highlighted in the **User details** section in the alert.
 Additional details about the reasons the user has been identified as a PHIU are displayed.

     - If a user receives a priority user group booster, the actual names of the priority user groups that they are a member of will be displayed.